pritamqu/ELEC872/SAMPLE.md

 ### Google Colab

 We provide a sample demonstration on how to use Google Colab for the same purpose.
-Please see an example [here](main.ipynb)
+Please see an example [here](main.ipynb).